Vance is optimistic about Gaza ceasefire but notes 'very hard' work to come

 Hamas hands over remains of 2 more hostages

-Late Tuesday, Israel’s military said it had received the remains of two more hostages in Gaza, and that they were being transferred back to Israel for identification.
+Late Tuesday, Israel’s military said the remains of two more Gaza hostages had been returned to Israel, where they would be identified.

 Since the ceasefire began on Oct.
-10, the remains of 13 hostages have been returned to Israel.
-After these latest remains arrive in Israel, another 13 still need to be recovered in Gaza and handed over.
+10, the remains of 15 hostages have been returned to Israel.
+Another 13 still need to be recovered in Gaza and handed over.

 On his visit to Israel Tuesday, Vance urged a “little bit of patience” amid Israeli frustration with Hamas’ pace of returning the hostages.